We would like to hear from all Rotary South East clubs about what you are doing during this period of social distancing because of coronavirus.

 The Rotary Club of Uckfield has made donations to three local hospices.
 They are also looking at holding an online auction to rasie more funds to support the hospices.

-The Rotary Club of Sittingbourne Invicta set out to provide 200 shoebox Christmas presents for children supported by the Swale Foodbank, but went on to fill an impressive 333 boxes.
+The Rotary Club of Sittingbourne Invicta set out to provide 200 shoebox Christmas presents in 2020 for children supported by the Swale Foodbank, but went on to fill an impressive 333 boxes.
+They followed this up in 2021 with 340 Chritmas stockings for children supported by Swale Foodbank.

 A member of the Rotary Club of Rye and Winchelsea is using his business to sell face masks to the public with a share of the profits on sales going back to the club.